talha-01/aws-workshop/007-static-web-cf-r53-OAI/readme.md

-# A template for a secure static website leveraging s3, CloudFront and Route53 and resticting access to s3 bucket with OAI.
+# A template for a secure static website leveraging s3, CloudFront and Route53, and restricting access to s3 bucket with OAI.

 ## The modifications you need to do: